-On the hunt for a pre-summer adventure, my Travel Curator colleague Roberto and I set out on a road trip to explore New England.
+On the hunt for an adventure, my Travel Curator colleague Roberto and I set out on a road trip to explore New England.
 Our mission?
 To immerse ourselves in quintessential New England charm, visit quaint boutique hotels and search for the best lighthouses, lobster rolls, and scenic beauty.
 Along for the ride was ‘Droney’ TC’s resident cameraman who dutifully shot some stunning aerial footage of the coastline, sweeping bluffs, and our nature-filled drive from NYC through Connecticut, Rhode Island, New Hampshire, and Maine (where those lobsters were waiting).

 Day 1: NYC ➝ Connecticut ➝ Rhode Island